tmyklebu/lp/README.md

 Overview
 --------

 This is a linear program solver.
+It's reasonably quick, but it's decidedly research-grade.
 I wrote it as a graduate student.
 It comes in two parts.

  - The `lp` program solves the linear program on stdin using an interior-point method and prints to stdout information about its progress.
- - The `lp_canon` program convert the linear program in [GNU LP format](https://www.gnu.org/software/glpk) on stdin to the format accepted by `lp`.
+ - The `lp_canon` program converts the linear program in [GNU LP format](https://www.gnu.org/software/glpk) on stdin to the format accepted by `lp`.